 When you type “how to bake a cake”, you’ll also get some other keyword suggestions such as “how to bake a cake from scratch”, and “how to bake a cake without eggs”.
 These are some of the keywords with high intent because it returns with commonly asked questions and searches terms for a given subject.

-Keywords that appear in the suggestion usually will have featured snippet.
+Keywords that appear in the suggestion usually will have featured snippets.
 Let’s pick one of the keywords suggested by Google, “how to bake a cake without eggs” and then type in the search box:

 See!
 It immediately returns results with a featured snippet on “How to Make a Cake Mix Box without Eggs”.
 When I attempted to select the other keyword, “how to bake a cake for beginners”, it returns with featured snippet too: